ArchipelagoMW/Archipelago/worlds/generic/docs/commands_en.md

 ### Cheats
 - `!getitem <item>` Cheats an item, if it is enabled in the server.

-### Broken/Deprecated/WIP
+### Game status
-- `!status` Returns information about your team. <br /> (Currently all players as teams are unimplemented.
-Instead, this shows the connection status and check completion numbers for all players in the current room.)
+- `!status` Returns information about the connection status and check completion numbers for all players in the current room. <br /> (Optionally mention a Tag name and get information on who has that Tag.
+For example: !status DeathLink)

 ## Host only (on Archipelago.gg or in your server console)